11th EST Congress: The Changing Faces of Translation and Interpreting Studies

 The Local Organising Committee welcomes you to the 11th EST Congress in Leeds!
 A wide range of academic and professional services staff are involved in the design, coordination and smooth running of the Congress.

-- Chair: Dr Sara Ramos Pinto (Associate Professor in Translation Studies)
+- Chair: Dr Sara Ramos Pinto (Associate Professor of Translation Studies)

-- Co-chair: Dr Callum Walker (Associate Professor in Translation Technology)
+- Co-chair: Dr Callum Walker (Associate Professor of Translation Technology)